spatialos/gdk-for-unity/docs/content/testing/running-tests.md

 ### 1. Open the Unity project in Unity

-The unity project can be found in this directory within the repository: `/worker/unity`
+The unity project can be found in this directory within the repository: `/worker/unity`.

 ### 2. Open test runner window

-From the toolbar at the top of the Unity Editor, select "Window" > "Test Runner".
+From the toolbar at the top of the Unity Editor, select `Window > Test Runner`.

 ### 3. Run tests

-You can press the "run all" button to run all tests.
+You can press the `run all` button to run all tests.
 These will include the tests that come with the Unity Entities packages.

 As each test is being run, the status of it will be displayed next to the test,